 How does this link to ‘a good death’?
 It means we can secure a natural, easily gathered network, even if only a tiny one (size doesn’t matter), to confidently come together to honour lives, even the quietly lived and isolated ones in our communities, when the time comes.

-We’re asking people in different communities what grief has taught them and what they are learning from Covid-19.
+We’re asking people in different communities what grief and collective grief has taught them and what they are learning from Covid-19.
 The answers are rich indeed.

 Here is Harriet Price’s story.
 Good Grief! has been very impressed by the positive, upbeat way Harriet has worked in her local community to make sure no-one is left behind in the Covid-19 crisis.
 Of course there are many examples of this response everywhere and all over the world, and that is heartening.
 But by sharing Harriet’s story, we can keep sharing ideas about how to do this.